mikrono/tModLoaderWiki_kr_ko/ModRecipe.md

 ### public void AddRecipeGroup(string name, int stack = 1)

 Adds a recipe group ingredient to this recipe with the given RecipeGroup name and stack size.
+Vanilla recipe groups consist of "Wood", "IronBar", "PresurePlate", "Sand", and "Fragment".

 ### public void AddTile(int tileID)